rubyreferences/rubyref/stdlib/networking-web/net/http.md

 remain open for multiple requests in the block if the server indicates it supports persistent connections.

+If you wish to re-use a connection across multiple HTTP requests without automatically closing it you can use ::new and then call `#start` and `#finish` manually.

 The request types Net::HTTP supports are listed below in the section "HTTP Request Classes".

-If you wish to re-use a connection across multiple HTTP requests without automatically closing it you can use ::new instead of ::start.
-`#request` will automatically open a connection to the server if one is not currently open.
-You can manually close the connection with `#finish`.

 For all the Net::HTTP request objects and shortcut request methods you may supply either a String for the request path or a URI from which